JaberQezelbash/JaberQezelbash.github.io/_pages/other.md

   <li style="margin-bottom: 0.9em;">
     <em>As a Man Thinketh (James Allen, 1902)</em><br>
-    I believe each person may interpret this conceptual artwork at a different level of understanding.
+    I believe each person may interpret this intellectually rich work at a different level of understanding.
 So I encourage you to read it carefully, perhaps more than once, to fully grasp it!
   </li>

   <li style="margin-bottom: 0.9em;">